Copa Sudamericana records and statistics

 This page details the records and statistics of the Copa Sudamericana football tournament.
 The Copa Sudamericana is an international club tournament played annually in South America.
 It includes 3-8 teams from all ten CONMEBOL members.
 It is typically held from August to December and it consists of six stages.
-The all-time leader in titles won are Argentina's Boca Juniors and Independiente, Brazilian Athletico Paranaense and Ecuadorian Independiente del Valle.
+The all-time leader in titles won are Argentina's Boca Juniors and Independiente, Ecuadorian's Independiente del Valle and LDU Quito and Brazilian Athletico Paranaense.